-The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2014 through December 31, 2016 using the Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected generationally using the two-dimensional Scale MP-2016.
+The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2017 through December 31, 2019 using the Pulic Retirement Plans Mortality tables (Pub-2010) published by the Society of Actuaries.
+Within the Pub-2010 family of mortality tables,

+OCERS has adopted both the General and Safety Amount-Weighted Above-Median Mortality Tables (adjusted for OCERS experience), projected generationally using the two-dimensional mortality improvements scale MP-2019.

-The discount rate used to measure the Plan's total pension liability as of December 31, 2019 and 2018 was 7.00%.
+The discount rate used to measure the Plan's total pension liability as of December 31, 2020 and 2019 was 7.00%.
 The projection of cash flows used to determine the discount rates assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term expected rate of return should be determined without reduction for plan administrative expense.
-The investment return assumptions are net of administrative expenses, assumed to be 13 and 12 basis points, respectively.
+The investment return assumptions are net of administrative expenses, assumed to be 12 and 13 basis points, respectively.
 The investment rate of return assumptions remained the same for reporting purposes due to the immaterial impact administrative expenses has on the overall assumed rate of return.
 The long-term expected rates of return on plan investments were determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation and deducting expected investment expenses.

-The target allocation and projected arithmetic real rate of return for each major asset class, after deducting inflation but before deducting investment expenses, used in the derivation of the long-term expected rate of return assumptions for each measurement date are summarized in the following table:
+The target allocation and projected arithmetic real rate of return for each major asset class, after deducting inflation but before deducting investment expenses, used in the derivation of the long-term expected rate of return assumptions for each measurement date are summarized in the following tables: